 SDSU Employee/Relative Scholarship – Eligibility: Undergraduate or Graduate Students

 SDSU students whose parents, grandparents or great grandparents are employed or retired from SDSU are eligible to apply for a special scholarship.
 Interim, temporary or adjunct appointments do not qualify.
 A one page essay is required; finalists will be interviewed and several awards, each valued at $1,500 will be made-usually in April.
-Applications are available in the Office of Financial Aid and Scholarship, Student Services West, Room SSW-3605 or phone (619) 594-6323.
-Interviews are also required.
+To apply for this scholarship, visit the SDSU Office of Financial Aid and Scholarships.

 Elie Wassail Prize In Ethics – Essay Contest – Eligibility: full time undergraduate juniors and seniors